VerticeOne/cloudformation-aws-vertice-cco-integration/README.md

 infrastructure in your account, including:

 - an IAM role allowing Vertice platform to access your resources,
-- an S3 bucket to store Cost and Usage Reports (CUR), and
+- an S3 bucket to store Cost and Usage Reports (CUR),
-- a Cost and Usage Report definition.
+- a Cost and Usage Report definition, and
+- an AWS Data Exports report definition (COR format).

 We also offer Terraform configuration of the same at [VerticeOne/terraform-aws-vertice-integration](https://github.com/VerticeOne/terraform-aws-vertice-integration),